-In addition, getting boots with deep heel cups will secure the heels and allow them to rest, keeping them protected from receiving too much tension.
+In addition, getting a pair of boots with deep heel cups will secure the heels and allow them to rest, keeping them protected from receiving too much tension.

 Slip-Resistant Outsoles for Traction and Stability

 Many workers must walk on slippery surfaces every day, including those suffering from plantar fasciitis.
-For that reason, you should look for work boots with slip- and oil-resistant outsoles.
-That way, you’ll be able to perform your daily tasks without slipping and falling and avoid hurting your feet even more.
+For that reason, you should look for work boots with oil- and slip-resistant outsoles.
+That way, you'll be able to perform your daily tasks without slipping and falling and avoid hurting your feet even more.

 Safety Toe Caps for Protection Against Impact

-Apart from comfort features, the best work boots for plantar fasciitis will also feature protective attributes.
+Apart from comfort features, and a stable outsole, work boots for plantar fasciitis also offer foot protection.

 Safety toe caps are shielding reinforcements protecting your toes from impact and compression.
 The most common types of safety toes are steel, composite, and alloy toe caps.